elix/elix.org/content/PopupModalityMixin.md

 # PopupModalityMixin

 **Purpose:** makes an overlay behave like a popup by dismissing it when certain user interactions occur.
+This mixin is generally used in conjunction with [OverlayMixin](OverlayMixin) for basic overlay behavior.

 This mixin works in the middle of the Elix user interface [pipeline](pipeline):